copenlu/academic-kickstart/content/publication/2019_EMNLP_Augenstein/index.md

 publication_short = "In *EMNLP*"

 # Abstract and optional shortened version.
 abstract = "We contribute the largest publicly available dataset of naturally occurring factual claims for the purpose of automatic claim verification.
-It is collected from 38 English fact checking websites, paired with textual sources and rich metadata, and labelled for veracity by human expert journalists.
+It is collected from 26 fact checking websites in English, paired with textual sources and rich metadata, and labelled for veracity by human expert journalists.
 We present an in-depth analysis of the dataset, highlighting characteristics and challenges.
 Further, we present results for automatic veracity prediction, both with established baselines and with a novel method for joint ranking of evidence pages and predicting veracity that outperforms all baselines.
-Significant performance increases are achieved by encoding evidence, and by modelling metadata." abstract_short = "We contribute the largest publicly available dataset of naturally occurring factual claims for the purpose of automatic claim verification."
+Significant performance increases are achieved by encoding evidence, and by modelling metadata.
+Our best-performing model achieves a Macro F1 of 49.2%, showing that this is a challenging testbed for claim veracity prediction." abstract_short = "We contribute the largest publicly available dataset of naturally occurring factual claims for the purpose of automatic claim verification."

 # Is this a featured publication? (true/false)